METEO 3 Lesson 7 Images

 Text description of the radar image of a Midwestern blizzard image.

-The image is a weather radar map of the central United States, highlighting a weather system.
+The image is a composite radar map of the central United States, highlighting a significant weather system.
 The map includes state boundaries overlaid with varying colors indicating precipitation.
 The central part of the image is dominated by blue and green colors, representing different intensities of precipitation.
-Alongside these, areas in yellow suggest heavier rainfall.
+Alongside these, areas in yellow suggest heavier rain and snowfall.
 A low-pressure "L" symbol is present, with blue and red lines indicating fronts.
-The blue line with triangles represents a cold front, while the red line with semi-circles represents a warm front.
-There is a purple line denoting an occluded front.
+The blue line with triangles represents a cold front and extends from Missouri through Texas, while the red line with semi-circles represents a warm front and is analyzed from Missouri to Georgia.
+There is a purple line denoting an occluded front that connects the warm and cold front.
 Text in yellow at the top left reads "Wrap-around Precipitation."

 Types of Winter Precipitation